GuildCrafts/web-development-js/README.md

 ### Goals

-We store all goals in a as issues in a GitHub repository like this one.
+Goals are stored as issues in a GitHub repository like this one.

 You can review the list of goals by going to the [issues page of this repository][repo-issues].